 We’ve been encouraged for years to expect to get where we’re going faster and easier, so much so that the ability to slow down and actually take in the miles we’re travelling feels like a lost art.
 The extra cost of taking the train instead of subsidised short-haul flights, means a bit more effort to get your money’s worth, but you’ll be rewarded.
 All our timings went to plan, we left a lot of wiggle room, probably too much and, after our first slightly nervous round trip, we’ll have more confidence.
 For future trips we will visit friends in London, put in an overnight in Paris and look at stopping midway to explore a French city we otherwise might never visit.
 Let’s face it, to be good at anything you do actually have to take the plunge and do it.
 All the usual advice applies, like books to read, music to listen to and lots of snacks.
 I really can’t remember the last time I got the chance to daydream out over the changing scenery.
 No one got cross or lost; it felt good and we’d do it again.

 Driving too gives you so much more flexibility to move at your own pace and explore.
 Having driven down from Calais the year before, stopping off in Burgundy with close friends on the way, we’re now thinking about another route via an overnight ferry and driving from a port like St Malo.
 This would find us wending our way across another beautiful region to arrive in Pensol.

-Copywriter and author, Jacky is a Creative Director of marketing and publishing company The Big Ideas Collective.
-Jacky is also currently developing The Micro Entrepreneur Club, a website in support of sole traders and small businesses across Europe, due to launch later this year.
+Copywriter and author Jacky is a Creative Director of marketing and publishing company The Big Ideas Collective.
+Jacky is also developing The Micro Entrepreneur Club, a website supporting sole traders and small businesses across Europe, which is due to launch later this year.

 Contact Jacky at firstname.lastname@example.org